Wavelet-Scattering Signatures of Fuzzy Dark Matter in Simulated 21 cm Brightness-Temperature Maps: Results

-In this section, we model the thermal noise properties of SKA1--Low in order to construct realistic mock observations of the 21-cm signal \citep{SKA1LowConfig}.
-Here we treat standard interferometric thermal noise formalism used in 21cm sensitivity forecasts \citep[e.g][]{2012ApJ...756..165P, 2014ApJ...782...66P}.
-For each redshift slice of the simulated brightness temperature field, we first Fourier transform the image into the \((u,v)\) plane.
-The interferometric response of SKA1--Low is then applied in Fourier space, reproducing the characteristic spatial filtering due to the finite and non-uniform baseline distribution.
-After imposing Hermitian symmetry, the modified visibilities are inverse-transformed back to the image domain, yielding a map with realistic angular resolution and incomplete sampling.
-We assume a total on-source integration time of 1000 hours, corresponding to a typical SKA1-Low sensitivity configuration.
+In this section, we construct SKA1-Low-inspired mock observations of the 21\,cm signal \citep{SKA1LowConfig}.
+Our goal is to test the stability of the WST under a controlled instrument model that captures the main spatial-filtering and thermal-noise effects, rather than to provide a full SKA1-Low sensitivity forecast.
+For each redshift slice of the simulated brightness-temperature field, we Fourier transform the image into the $(u,v)$ plane and apply a transfer function motivated by the finite and non-uniform sampling of an interferometric array.
+After imposing Hermitian symmetry, the filtered visibilities are inverse transformed back to the image domain, yielding a map with finite angular resolution and incomplete sampling.
+We adopt a reference on-source integration time of 1000 hours.

 The system temperature is modeled as